swhid/specification/Chapters/6_Qualified_identifiers.md

 - They both have the same set of qualifiers.
 - The values of these qualifiers are identical.
-For instance, if both SWHIDs have an `anchor` qualifier, the core SWHID values of these qualifiers should match.
-Similarly, if both have a `lines` qualifier, their values should be the same.
+For instance, if both SWHIDs have an `anchor` qualifier, the core SWHID values of these qualifiers are identical.
+Similarly, if both have a `lines` qualifier, their values are identical.

+Note that the order of the qualifiers does not matter for comparison purposes.

 ### 6.4 Recommendations